-Greece and the Donor countries are like-minded countries, sharing the same set of values and ideals.
-All four countries fully recognise and are showing a keen interest in the challenges that the world and humanity faces, such as the climate crisis, the humanitarian challenges, the need for sustainable use of natural and maritime resources, the need for peace, stability and security.
-All countries share the vision to work together for a green, competitive and inclusive Europe, as the communication message of the EEA Grants 2014–2021 states, and they promote policies in this direction.
+Greece and the Donor countries are like-minded, sharing the same set of values and ideals.
+All four countries fully recognise and are showing a keen interest in the world and humanity’s challenges, such as the climate crisis, the humanitarian challenges, the need for sustainable use of natural and maritime resources, and the need for peace, stability, and security.
+All countries share the vision to work together for a green, competitive, and inclusive Europe, as the EEA Grants 2014–2021 communication message states, and they promote policies in this direction.

-The Bilateral Relations Fund is a flexible financing resource used to support initiatives aiming at strengthening relations between the Donor Countries (Iceland, Liechtenstein, and Norway) and Greece as the Beneficiary State, so that they may enhance their cooperation strategy, networking and the exchange of knowledge between their entities.
-The Fund should further strengthen political, professional, social and economic ties and lay the foundations between the Donors and Greece.
+The Bilateral Relations Fund is a flexible financing resource used to support initiatives aiming at strengthening relations between the Donor Countries (Iceland, Liechtenstein, and Norway) and Greece as the Beneficiary State, so that they may enhance their cooperation strategy, networking, and exchange of knowledge between their entities.
+The Fund should further strengthen political, professional, social, and economic ties and lay the foundations between the Donors and Greece.

-The initiatives may be implemented either within the Programmes agreed on in the MoU and are operated by Greek authorities, or through initiatives taken outside of the framework of the Programmes, managed by the National Focal Point (henceforth: NFP).
-Initiatives associated with the Programmes contracted directly by the FMC/FMO are also managed by the NFP.
+The initiatives may be implemented within the Programmes agreed on in the MoU and are operated by Greek authorities, or through initiatives taken outside of the framework of the Programmes, managed by the National Focal Point (henceforth: NFP).
+The NFP also manages initiatives associated with the Programmes contracted directly by the FMC/FMO.
 The NFP shoulders the responsibility for the Bilateral Fund implementation monitoring and reporting in its entirety.

 The Joint Committee for the Bilateral Funds 2014–2021 (JCBF), was established according to the Regulations on the implementation of the EEA and Norwegian Financial Mechanisms 2014-2021 (Art.
 4.2) and of the Bilateral Guideline (Art.
 3.2.1) and carries the tasks of:

-• discussing matters of bilateral interests, identifying initiatives and reviewing the overall progress towards reaching the objective of strengthened bilateral relations;
+• discussing matters of bilateral interests, identifying initiatives, and reviewing the overall progress toward reaching the objective of strengthened bilateral relations;

 • adopting the Work Plan for the fund for bilateral relations to be discussed at the annual meeting; and